Storytelling Framework

 3. Problem

-a.
-External problems are the problems caused by external factors.
+are the problems caused by external factors.
+These external factors is what driving the entire story throughout the 3 Acts.
 For example:

 Therefore, we must establish our character’s weakness in Act 1, because flaws tell the story.
 Without flaws, our character wouldn’t have these problems in the first place.